vohra01/Soci-t-G-n-rale/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.4.

+## Librarries Download

+Run `npm i`.
+All the libraries mentioned in package.json would be automatically downloaded.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.